ptesarik/SIGILLatum.github.io/_posts/2023-12-15-sandbox-mode-twist.md

 There has been good progress on sandbox mode (SBM) features:

-* The public API looks reasonably complex.
+* The public API looks reasonably easy to use.
 * Sandbox code runs with CPL == 3 on x86_64.
 * Page faults terminate the sandbox, returning `-EFAULT` from `sbm_call()`.
 * Sandbox mode can be preempted.